getsentry/sentry-docs/src/wizard/javascript/remix.md

 npm install --save @sentry/remix
 ```

-Next, import and initialize initialize Sentry in your Remix entry points for both the client and server.
+Next, import and initialize initialize Sentry in your Remix entry points for both the client and server:

 ```javascript
 import { useLocation, useMatches } from "@remix-run/react";